 Not always, but it is not uncommon after a relationship breakdown for parenting to become more permissive.
 Each parent is under stress or upset due to the situation anyway, and may also be carrying guilt about the impact of everything on their children.
-In addition, now when they are caring for their children, are solely responsible.
+In addition, now when they are caring for their children, they are solely responsible.

 This high stress/parental guilt/sole responsibility environment, can lead to parents being more prone to letting bad behaviour go, giving their children a bit more slack than they would have done previously, or more easily agreeing to what their child wants.
 It is understandable, and in small amounts even helpful, but if it continues indefinitely and without boundaries, it can make for a difficult ongoing family dynamic to manage, especially when a step parent comes into the family.

-A step parent may become more aware of the level of permissiveness within a household they are coming into you, and try to instil a little more routine or discipline into the household – which can set them apart as the ‘bad guy.’
+A step parent may become more aware of the level of permissiveness within a household they are coming into, and try to instil a little more routine or discipline into the household – which can set them apart as the ‘bad guy.’
 This can cause the step children to rally against the authority in protest and make the adjustment into family life much more difficult for the children.

 It can be a good idea to discuss your role with your partner, and also to talk through how you will manage parenting.
 Many experts suggest that the new step parent does not try to discipline their step children, or instil a new way of parenting, but instead works first to build a relationship within the family, so they and their words are more easily accepted.
 Of course, this does not prevent you from supporting your partner in her parenting of her children, but there are different ways of doing that.